andyli/blog/content/posts/2012/2012-11-07_the-simulation-and-hyperreality-aspect-of-epic-win.md

 Manovich, Lev.
 "The poetics of augmented space."
 Visual Communication (2006): 219-240.

 Rattray, Tim.
 EpicWin Gives You Loot For Doing Your Chores.
-18 Augest 2010.
+18 August 2010.
 30 Oct 2012 http://www.slidetoplay.com/story/epicwin-gives-you-loot-for-doing-your-chores.

 Tsai, Charles.
 Al Gore: 'Games Are the New Normal'.
 22 June 2011.
 30 Oct